-With firefighter cancer rates rising and firefighter cancer prevention as an industry priority, Ten-8 Fire Equipment donated time and resources to help assemble Decontamination Kits that will ship to 450 Florida fire departments.
+With firefighter cancer rates rising and firefighter cancer prevention as an industry priority, Ten-8 Fire and Safety donated time and resources to help assemble Decontamination Kits that will ship to 450 Florida fire departments.

 Supporting Change for a Healthier Industry